simon-larsson/extrakit-learn/README.md

 ```

 ### FoldLGBM
-Meta estimator that performs cross validation over k folds on a LightGBM estimator.
-Can optionally be used as a ensemble of k estimators.
+K-fold wrapped into an estimator that performs cross validation on a LGBM over a selected folding method automatically when fit.
+Can optionally be used as a stacked ensemble of k estimators after fit.

 #### Arguments
 `lgbm` - Base estimator.